HOW TO LAUNCH AN EDTECH COMPANY?

 The world now has an option to avoid paying high prices thanks to edtech.
 Digital books not only save publication costs but also enable wide-scale distribution among students.
 Additionally, digital materials are useful for future updates and revisions.
 Additionally, EdTech has reduced the cost of student transportation.

 A startup for educational technology is also extremely rational.
 A piece of software may now be created for a fraction of the price it formerly did thanks to the rise of open source and the spread of trustworthy outsourcing businesses.
-The cost of developing a new EdTech product has been reduced by 20–50% thanks to open-source technologies.
+The cost of developing a new EdTech viable product has been reduced by 20–50% thanks to open-source technologies.

 Unexplored Opportunities